FAA flight cuts expected to disrupt travel. Here's what travelers should know.

 "If you have critical travel you cannot miss, then another ticket on a different carrier is always a good play," she said.
 "Every carrier will solve for these things differently, so get a ticket on another airline even if there's a connection."

-Unused tickets can be cancelled within 24 hours of purchase, she noted, so it's a relatively risk-free move.
+Unused tickets can be canceled within 24 hours of purchase, she noted, so it's a relatively risk-free move.

 "If I had a trip scheduled in the next week that I didn't have to take, I would consider rescheduling it," said Kheel of Points Path.
 "If you do have to take a trip, you can book multiple flights on different airlines to try and protect yourself."